 About Moore Stephens LLP

 Founded in London in 1907, Moore Stephens LLP is an accounting and financial services organisation that provides a wide range of financial services, from auditing and tax activities to risk assurance and wealth management.
 Today, the UK network has over 1,500 partners and staff.
 The head office in London is also the headquarters for Moore Stephens International, which is regarded as one of the world’s major accounting and consulting networks.
 Moore Stephens International consists of 307 independent firms with 667 representative offices and involving over 27,000 partners, principals and staff across 105 countries.

 About Codeless Platforms

-Our knowledge of the marketplace and channel has grown in line with this development and established us as a highly experienced and reputable software company, working with partners and software vendors (Access, Infor, Microsoft, Sage and SAP) who have the confidence to invest in Codeless Platforms.
+Our knowledge of the marketplace and channel has grown in line with this development and established us as a highly experienced and reputable software company, working with partners and software vendors (Access, Epicor, Microsoft, Sage, SAP and SYSPRO) who have the confidence to invest in Codeless Platforms.

 With over 450 global partners, more than 7500 customers use Codeless Platforms’ software solutions, ranging from diverse global organisations to the small local enterprise.
 The company is headquartered in Poole, UK, with representative offices throughout the world.
 Learn more at www.codelessplatforms.com

 For further information, or to arrange an interview, please contact: